Indian Contract Act, 1872

 Therefore, all contracts are agreement but all agreements are not contracts

-Contact classified according to validity or enforceability.
+Contact classified according to

 1. Valid Contract.
 An agreement enforceable at law is valid contract.
 An agreement becomes a contract when all the essentials of a valid contract as laid down in section 10 are fulfilled.
 A offer to sell his house for 5 lakh to B. B agrees to buy it for the price. it is a valid contract.
 A contract to enter into a contract is however, not a valid contract.